ASACT/miniconf2025/pages/documentation.md

 ### Thumbnails

 Thumbnails are used on archive pages like the [blog index][2].
 They have a size of 150x150 pixels.
-Define them in front matter like this:
+Define them in front matter like this

 ~~~
 image: